autogluon/autogluon/docs/tutorials/text_classification/beginner.md

 # Text Classification - Quick Start
 :label:`sec_textquick`

 Note: `TextClassification` is in preview mode and is not feature complete.
-While the tutorial described below is functional, using `TextClassification` on new datasets is not yet supported.
+While the tutorial described below is functional, using `TextClassification` on custom datasets is not yet supported.
 For an alternative, text data can be passed to `TabularPrediction` in tabular format which has text feature support.

 We adopt the task of Text Classification as a running example to illustrate basic usage of AutoGluon’s NLP capability.